Nurse April Sexton

 Played by Yaya DaCosta

-Yaya DaCosta stars as April Sexton, a smart, bold, intuitive ER nurse who is the lifeblood of the ER, loves the action inside the hospital and is as loyal as they come, in NBC's drama "Chicago Med."
+Yaya DaCosta stars as April Sexton, a smart, bold intuitive ED nurse who is the lifeblood of the department, loves the action inside the hospital and is as loyal as they come, on NBC's drama "Chicago Med."

-DaCosta can most recently be seen in Shane Black's "The Nice Guys" opposite Russell Crowe and Ryan Gosling.
-She also portrayed Whitney Houston in Lifetime's feature "Whitney" which was directed by Angela Bassett.
+She recently appeared in Vondie Curtis-Hall's "Faith Under Fire," which premiered on Lifetime early this year.
+DaCosta was seen in Shane Black's "The Nice Guys," opposite Russell Crowe and Ryan Gosling.
+She also portrayed Whitney Houston in Lifetime's feature "Whitney," directed by Angela Bassett.

-Big-screen credits include Lee Daniel's "The Butler," co-starring Forest Whitaker, Oprah Winfrey and David Oyelowo; the jazz biopic "Bolden!," opposite Nelsan Ellis and Ian McShane; Rob Reiner's "And So It Goes"; Oren Moverman's "The Messenger" with Woody Harrelson and Ben Foster; Lisa Cholodenko's Oscar-nominated film "The Kids Are All Right" opposite Mark Ruffalo; and Joseph Kosinski's "Tron Legacy."
+Big-screen credits include Lee Daniels' "The Butler," co-starring Forest Whitaker, Oprah Winfrey and David Oyelowo; the jazz biopic "Bolden," opposite Ian McShane; Rob Reiner's "And So It Goes"; Oren Moverman's "The Messenger," with Woody Harrelson and Ben Foster; Lisa Cholodenko's Oscar-nominated "The Kids Are All Right," opposite Mark Ruffalo; and Joseph Kosinski's "Tron Legacy."

-DaCosta's theater work includes a portrayal of Olivia in the Sonnet Repertory Theater's production of "Twelfth Night."
-She co-starred with Leslie Uggams in the Signature Theater Co.'s revival production of Leslie Lee's "The First Breeze of Summer," directed by Ruben Santiago-Hudson, for which she was honored with a Vivian Robinson/AUDELCO Recognition Award for Excellence in Black Theatre.
+DaCosta's theater work includes a portrayal of Olivia in the Sonnet Repertory Theater's production of "Twelfth Night," and a co-starring role with Leslie Uggams in the Signature Theater Co.'s revival production of Leslie Lee's "The First Breeze of Summer," directed by Ruben Santiago-Hudson.
+For the latter, she was honored with a Vivian Robinson/AUDELCO Recognition Award for Excellence in Black Theatre.

-DaCosta holds a B.A. in International Relations and Africana Studies from Brown University.
+DaCosta holds a B.A. in international relations and African studies from Brown University.